 Fun, not fear

 You can make your child's first visit to the dentist enjoyable and positive.
 Tell your child in advance that someone will look at their teeth and clean them.
 Try showing them pictures of dentists or have fun role-playing, acting like you or your child are the dentist.
 Most dentists prefer that a parent be present for the examination of any child under the age of three.
 Some ask the parent to sit in the dental chair and hold the young patient in their lap during the first few examinations.
 It can also be helpful to take a your younger children along for an older sibling´s dental visit so that they can get accustomed to the of. ce and the people.
 As children get older, they are usually happy to be "grown up" and willing to sit in the chair alone while they send their parents back to the waiting room.
 At the first visit, your dentist will examine your child's mouth for early signs of decay and other problems.
-The dentist will tell you many of the things you'll need to know about helping your child grow up cavity free Make sure your child sees the dentist regularly.
+The dentist will tell you many of the things you'll need to know about helping your child grow up cavity free Make sure your child sees the kids dentist near you on regular basis.

 FAre X-rays of primary teeth necessary?

 Although primary teeth are in your child´s mouth for only a few years, it is very important that they are kept in the best health.
-Your dentist may want to take an x-ray to detect any unseen cavities that need to be . lled, or to make sure the adult teeth that are forming below the gum´s surface are in good position.
+Your kids dentist may want to take an x-ray to detect any unseen cavities that need to be . lled, or to make sure the adult teeth that are forming below the gum´s surface are in good position.

 What are dental sealants?The extra layer